fcruz219/LIRI-Bot/README.md

 # LIRI-bot
+LIRI, similar to Siri, is a node based application that you can use to search various API's(Bands in town, Spotify, and Omdb).
+This app will seach all of the aformentioned API's and give you the results you are looking for.

 ## Concert-This
 Using Concert-this in node you can type in a name of an artist and all upcoming shows will show up in the console.